lolcat-max/ORACLE/README.md

 1. General Overview

 The code implements an Advanced Analysis Oscilloscope for the Arduino UNO microcontroller.
-Its primary purpose is to monitor, analyze, and characterize ground state signals using concepts from functional analysis, specifically Banach space convergence.
+Its primary purpose is to monitor, analyze, and characterize ground state signals using concepts from functional analysis, specifically frechet space convergence.

 Unlike typical oscilloscopes, this system emphasizes mathematical structure recognition: it displays correlations, convergence of Cauchy sequences, and metric-space properties of sampled signals.